hbaris23/bone-xray-abnormality-detection/README.md

 The project uses bone X-ray image data for binary abnormality classification.

+The dataset used in this project was obtained from Harvard.

+The dataset contains X-ray images categorized into two classes:

+- Normal
+- Abnormal

+The dataset was used for model training and evaluation.

-The dataset is not included in this repository due to size and data management considerations.
+The original dataset is not included in this repository due to dataset size and data management considerations.

 ## Repository Notes